 SMS messaging can even scale back your costs.
 Avoid unnecessary spending unnecessary time and finances on your administrative team sending out notifications to customers and clients, and instead rely on automated SMS messaging systems that keep your clients informed.

 With SMS, you can send important information about appointments to colleagues and clients, inform customers about your most recent promotions, and even share links to give people extra information when necessary.
-SMS messaging still trumps email and social media when it comes to sending information instantaneously and making sure those who receive it, receive it.
+SMS messaging still trumps email and social media when it comes to sending information instantaneously and ensuring those who receive it receive it.

 SMS - Your Ultimate Failsafe

 SMS messaging is your company's ultimate failsafe.
-Not only does it increase the chances of your customers and clients receiving the message you send, but it also delivers that information in a way people actually want to receive it.
+It increases the chances of your customers and clients receiving the message you send and delivers that information in a way people want to receive it.

-What's more, SMS messaging serves as your ultimate failsafe when email networks experience problems or internet connectivity is limited.
-In 2020, with more businesses relying on their Internet connections, SMS messaging gives you the upper hand.
+Moreover, SMS messaging is your ultimate failsafe when email networks experience problems, or internet connectivity is limited.
+In 2024, with more businesses relying on their Internet connections, SMS messaging gives you the upper hand.